Spring 2018 - Arbor Day Celebration (Watson Library)

 Fall 2017 - Campanile Crabapples

 Trick or Trees!
-On October 27, we will be planting 24 Crabapples near the Campanile for future Jayhawks to enjoy as they prepare for the big walk down the hill.
+On October 27, volunteers braved the cold and wind to plant 18 Crabapples and 6 Whitebuds near the Campanile for future Jayhawks to enjoy as they prepare for the big walk down the hill.

 Spring 2017 - Marvin Grove